Both Ears Wide Open: Towards Language-Driven Spatial Audio Generation: Supplementary experiments

 \subsection{Visualization of coarse and fine guidance}

 In addition to using captions, we also use attributes to guide audio generation.
 Fig.~\ref{fig:app_matrix_visualization} visualizes the guidance.
-By defining speed, azimuth, moving time, etc., we can fine-tune and infer guidance that we fully define.
+By defining speed, azimuth, moving time, etc., we can fine-tune and infer guidance.